 It’s not just about information.
 One can plug all the data in the world into the human brain and if that individual is not open to receive it at that time in their life, in their current space, the capacity to influence their choices will be minimal.
 As for me, I heard the information, I just wasn’t ready to let facts override fear quite yet.
 Over time my eyes did open and I had two beautiful HBACs.

 As you stand on the ledge peering curiously into those unfamiliar waters, allow yourself to feel whatever you feel.
 Fear is normal.
 Fear signals danger and allows survival of our species.
 Take some quiet time to identify the root of it.
 Is it fear of pain?
 Fear of something happening to you or the baby?
 Intimidation of family and friends who can’t understand why you’d even consider having the baby at home?

 All of these things are normal; while home birthers are typically pretty confident and self-assured on the outside, the truth is we’ve all felt fear in one form or another on this exhilarating journey.
 We honor those feelings, we prepare, and sometimes we just do it afraid.

 Nearly 30,000 women give birth at home each year in the United States (and that number is growing).
 Each one must deal with fears and obstacles in order to leap off the ledge and buck the institutional system of birth.
 You can too.

 Misha Safranski is mother to five beautiful children, birth mother to a sixth, VBAC mom, unschooling parent, intactivist, lactivist, and freelance writer.
 In addition to working full time for a major online media company, Ms. Safranski publishes an advocacy blog on birth and intuitive parenting issues called Creating Dissonance.
-She resides in Michigan with her kids and better half, all of whom are incredibly tolerant of birth (and so much more!) being a daily topic of conversation.
+She resides in Michigan with her children and furbabies.